kpu/preprocess/README.md

 ```bash
 bin/cache slow_program slow_program_args...
 ```
 Wraps a deterministic line-based program with a deduplicating cache.
 The program should always write exactly one line for each line it reads.
-And it may buffer up to a fixed number of lines (run without an argument to see the exact number).
 Example input:
 ```
 Repeated line